lucasalcala/lucasalcala.github.io/README.md

+#welcome to my repository#

+I will start uploading small fun projects I made, guides on programming data structures and algorithms, and others

 #Tetris AI
- graphical interface, where you can switch from AI to single player mode so you can try it yourself.

-#AI based on evolutionary algorithms.
+Graphical interface, where you can switch from AI to single player mode so you can try it yourself.
+AI based on evolutionary algorithms.
-Genetic algorithm, currently testing

-#Tuning
-To tune, open up the Developer Console in the web browser and run the command 'new Tuner().tune();'.

-# For fun and research only.
+Genetic algorithm, currently testing.
+For fun and research only.
 Feel free to control+c and control+v

+lucasalcala.github.io/demo.html